huggingface/blog/safetensors-official.md

 which have their own set of issues with current formats.
 This shouldn't impact using the files.

-Also, we're looking to release a `1.0` after a few months after being a `transformers` core lib.
+Finally, we are looking to release a `1.0` after it being a `transformers` core lib.
 We are considering that it would be enough to be super largely tested because of the large user base, and it would be much easier to commit to a 1.0.
 The format and the lib have had very few modifications since their inception